acm-uiuc/til/_til/ruby/set-rvm-default-ruby.md

+---
-# Set RVM Default Ruby
+title: Set RVM Default Ruby
+category: ruby
+---

 The default version of Ruby can be set for RVM using the `--default` flag.
 For instance, to set the default version of Ruby to `ruby-2.2.3`, use the